About Me — Objects in bio are closer than they appear

-I graduated from Pace University in 1984 with a BA in English.
-Since then I have been a reporter and editor for various publications — most of them Catholic.
-Writing for the Church is not just a job but a vocation and a blessing.
-I have worked for the Catholic dioceses of Metuchen, NJ, and Austin, TX, as well as the Archdiocese of New York, where I served as managing editor of Catholic New York newspaper.
+Finally, I graduated from Pace University in 1984.
+I have worked for the Catholic dioceses of Albany, NY; Metuchen, NJ; and Austin, TX, as well as the Archdiocese of New York, where I served as managing editor of Catholic New York newspaper.

 I live in upstate New York with my husband, Dennis, who is the Executive Director of the New York State Catholic Conference, and our three amazing children, two crazy cats, and one rescue dog.